 6.1.3.4.1 Description

-This resource represents the Slice Collection configuration, i.e. local configuration of the maximum number of registered UEs and/or maximum number of PDU sessions established at a network slice.
+This resource represents the Slice Collection configuration, i.e. local configuration of the maximum number of registered UEs and/or maximum number of PDU sessions, or the registered roaming UEs and/or LBO PDU sessions established at a network slice.